How to Extend Your Wi-Fi Signal

 ● Fast (up to 1.8 Gbps speed)

 Remember: Wi-Fi range boosters aren’t going to fix a speed issue, pretty much ever.
-If the best signal you get is still slow, a Wi-Fi booster will just extend the range of your slow signal to more areas.
-Still, if you ask us, it’s always better to have at least some diluted signal than none at all.
+If the best signal you get is still slow, a Wi-Fi booster will extend the range of your slow signal to more areas.
+Still, if you ask us, it’s always better to have at least some diluted signal than none.

 3. Strategic router placement

-Positioning your existing router thoughtfully is a quick way to strengthen your signal.
-You might be accidentally making your Wi-Fi signal worse by putting your router too close to the ground or walls.
-Wi-Fi has a hard time reaching you through thick walls, concrete, and multiple home levels.
+Positioning your existing router in a better location is a quick way to strengthen your signal.
+Putting your router too close to the ground or walls might worsen your Wi-Fi signal.
+Wi-Fi has difficulty reaching you through thick walls, concrete, and multiple home levels.
 Routers distribute signals in a round but horizontal pattern, so, in most cases, a central and open location will get you the most comprehensive signal coverage across your home or workspace.

-However, a central location may not be best if you only want to strengthen your signal in one specific part of your home, like a home office where you do most of your internet tasks.
-In that case, putting the router directly in that room, even if it’s far from your home’s center, would be the ideal location for you.
+However, if you're trying to strengthen your signal in one specific part of your home, like an office, the ideal location would be to put the router directly in that room, even if it’s far from the center.

 4. Elevate your router for an enhanced signal